About Us

 The shape and dimensions of our church changed in the 13C and 14C with the addition of the aisles.
 As a pre-reformation church a rood screen once stood in front of the fine chancel arch, and a still-extant hagioscope on its south side housed a circular staircase which led to the rood loft.

-The chancel roof is a good speciman of 16th century oak roof though no longer panelled.
+The chancel roof is a good specimen of 16th century oak roof though no longer paneled.
 The nave roof was raised as part of the church's extensive 19th century restorations and our box pews removed in the early 20th century albeit against Thomas Hardy's wish.
 He thought they should be repaired and saved.
 In 1843 the major part of the west gallery was removed but following a public appeal in 1984 to restore the gallery, and an endowment in 1990 by the American scholar Richard Little Purdy in memory of the life and work of Florence Emily Hardy, a new West Gallery was built.
 A new 'Chair Organ' was built and placed in the gallery in 1996.
 This now sings out to remind us of the former musicians "choir".

 Thomas Hardy's heart is buried here, and his tombstone also contains the mortal remains of his two wives, together with other family tombstones are on the left of the path leading to the Church.
 The Church is the 'Mellstock Church' so lovingly described in 'Under the Greenwood Tree'.
 The tombstone of the former Poet Laureate, Cecil Day Lewis stands in the same line.